How I Turned My Influence To Income

 I would deem myself to be an accidental influencer, I know there are people who start their accounts with the intention of growing it to a point of monetising it but when I started my Instagram account, I had absolutely no idea that you could make money from it.

+What I didn’t realise back then was that this account would become the foundation of everything I’ve built since.
 I started to see the biggest impact when I moved beyond small gifted collaborations and began actively pitching myself.
-I still remember my first gifted partnership with a Manchester candle company, and from there, demand from brands slowly started to grow.
-As more teams approached me for content, my confidence grew, and I became far more intentional about positioning myself and pitching myself for the work I wanted.
+I still remember the excitement of my first gifted partnership with a Manchester candle company, I deemed gifted collaborations as a big win.
+From there, demand from brands slowly started to grow.
+As more brands approached me for content, my confidence grew, and I became far more intentional about positioning myself and pitching myself for the work I wanted.

 Seeing Both Sides of the Table